-Next, we’ll schedule an initial meeting onsite, at my studio, or through video conferencing.
-For remodels and additions we’ll meet on site so I can see the space and take as-built measurements.
-We’ll go over your wish list, concepts and inspiration photos so we can establish the scope and program for the project.
+If all goes well, we’ll schedule an initial meeting on site, at my studio, or through video conferencing to go over your wish list, concepts and inspiration photos so we can establish the scope of the project.

 Now the fun starts!
-For remodels and additions I’ll prepare CAD files for the as-built plans based on the site measurements and / or the original plans.
-From there, I’ll set to work designing floor plan options based on the established scope and parameters of the. project.
+For remodels and additions, I’ll prepare CAD files for the as-built plans based on the site measurements or the original plans.
+From there, I’ll set to work designing floor plan options based on the established scope and parameters of the project.

-Did you notice that I said, floor plan options, as opposed to a single floor plan?
+Did you notice, I said floor plan options, not a single floor plan?
 That’s because there is always more than one way to solve a spatial problem.
-Exploring the space though designing multiple floor plans allows for me to uncover solutions that otherwise would have gone unfound, while giving my clients so much more to choose from.
+Exploring the space by designing multiple floor plans allows me to uncover solutions that would have otherwise remained hidden, while giving my clients so much more to choose from.

-For new build projects, if there’s already a plan in place, I’ll start by first redlining any trouble areas, and then from there I’ll provide viable, specific solutions.
-When working on established plans, my goal is to respect all the work that has gone into the design to that point while still offering ways to improve the plan.
-With finessing and skill, I’m able to correct awkward spatial challenges and elevate and perfect the plan typically while making only minor changes.
+For new build projects, I’ll start by redlining any trouble areas in an existing plan and then I’ll provide specific, viable solutions for those trouble areas.
+When working on established plans, my goal is to respect all the work that has gone into the design up to that point while still offering avenues for improvement.
+Using great finesse and skill, I’m typically able to correct awkward spatial challenges to elevate and perfect the existing plan with only minor changes.

-When I’ve completed the preliminary plans, we’ll get together so I can present my ideas.
-Besides the floor plan options, I’ll have other drawings like perspective plans for conceptualization.
-The conceptual drawings add tremendous value to the design process and allow for clients to better understand and visualize the proposed designs.
-I also provide preliminary design concepts boards at this stage of the process that show possible colors and finish materials.
-That way, early on in the process we start to establish the interior aesthetics of the space.
+Once I’ve completed the preliminary plans, we’ll meet again so I can present my ideas.
+Along with the floor plan options, I’ll have perspective plans and other drawings for conceptualization.
+The conceptual drawings add tremendous value to the design process and allow you to better understand and visualize the proposed designs.
+I also provide preliminary design concept boards at this stage of the process that show possible colors and finish materials.
+That way, early on in the process, we start to establish the interior style and aesthetics of the space.

-Once a floor plan is selected, we’ll work together to fine-tune it.
-When it’s finalized, I’ll design the elevations that will include cabinetry design, fireplaces, stairways, millwork, and other architectural details.
-It’s in this phase that the project really begins to take shape.
-Though floor plans are the critical foundation for any design project, they are limited to only showing information in the horizontal views.
-It’s in the elevations, or vertical view where the project comes alive.
-The elevations will also include lighting, plumbing, cabinet style, interior doors, hardware selections, etc.
+From there, you select a floor plan and then we’ll work together to fine-tune it.
+When it’s finalized, I’ll design the elevations, including cabinetry design, fireplaces, stairways, millwork, lighting, plumbing, cabinet style, interior doors, hardware selections and other architectural details.
+Though floor plans are the critical foundation for any design project, it’s in the elevations, or vertical view, where the project truly comes alive and begins to take shape.

-From there we jump into the selection of colors and finish materials like paint, tiles, flooring, etc. getting very specific.
-Once everything is finalized, the next step is to add them to the drawings for visualization and communication.
-When final selections are made, I’ll provide a schedule to hand off to the contractor on the project.
+Finally, we get very specific with the selection of colors and finish materials, like paint, tiles, flooring, etc. Once everything is finalized, I add them to the drawings for visualization and communication, then provide a schedule to hand off to the contractor on the project.

-During the construction process, I’ll be there every step of the way.
-When questions, or problems arise (and they will, it’s just a part of the experience), I’ll be there to ease your mind and to provide solutions.
+Even though I’ve handed off a portion of the work to the contractor at this point, I’ll still be there through every step of the construction process.
+When questions, or problems, arise (and they will, it’s just a part of the experience), I’ll be there to ease your mind and provide solutions.

-Once construction is moving along, together, we’ll begin to select furnishings.
+Once construction is making progress, we’ll begin to select furnishings, together.
 After months, and often times years of planning and designing, this is where your house begins to feel like a home.
 I’ll walk you through the final steps to make sure every piece of furniture and art is perfectly placed before move-in day.